 Remembering “Doctor Love” — Leo Buscaglia

-I chose to define courage differently than most.
+I define courage differently than most.

 To many, courage is associated with conflict.
 The most obvious example of conflict occurs with war.
 Sometimes brave acts are performed by extraordinary people in the most trying of circumstances which, no doubt, merits the badge of courage.